Braun-Alex/distributed-computing/README.md

     worker-3  us-west1-b  n1-standard-1               10.138.0.5   35.247.116.107  RUNNING
     ```

-3. Unfortunatelly the default Debian image doesn't ship Docker by default, but we can use this [convenience script][convenience-script] to install
+3. Unfortunatelly the default Debian image does not ship Docker by default, but we can use this [convenience script][convenience-script] to install
 the engine as follows

     ```console